ArturGasparyan/Concrete-Crack-Detection/README.md

 `--CP_dir` | dir contatining checkpoint | None (Will throw error if not given) `--save_dir` | dir to save output images | CURRENT_DIR

+**Important**: Make sure you use test images larger than 128 x 128 pixels in order to see an effect. _Running.py_ slices the images into 128 x 128 pixel tiles and paints them black, depending on whether a crack has been detected or not.
+Using an image with the size of 128 x 128 pixels results in output images which are either completely black or untouched, depending on whether a crack has been found or not.

 ## TODO:

  - [ ] Streamline data loading; remove cache file system